Deerpark Mines

-The Deerpark Mines (Páirc Na bhFia Mianach Guail), about 3 km north of Castlecomer, County Kilkenny, were the largest opencast coalmines in Ireland, giving great employment to the area.
+The Deerpark Mines (Páirc Na bhFia Mianach Guail), about 3 km north of Castlecomer, County Kilkenny, were the largest underground coalmines in Ireland, giving great employment to the area.
 The mines produced anthracite, a natural smokeless fuel, which unlike other forms of coal is not a major contributor to air pollution and air pollution-related deaths.

 Other neighbouring coal mines were the Vera (named after Vera Wandesforde, the eldest daughter of the owner) and the Rock near Glenmullen.

+Deerpark Colliery opened in 1924.
+It reached an average output of 400 tonnes of coal per day.
+By the 1960s the mines were uneconomical to run and finally closed in 1969.

+Coal Seams

+The Old Three Foot Seam

+This was first seam to be mined in the area.
+The coal was extracted through bell pits.
+The seam was exhausted using these methods by 1815.

+The Jarrow Seam

+This seam was named for the miners from Jarrow who were brought to work the pits.
+The coal was extracted from this seam through the use of explosives and steam pumps for haulage and pumping.

+The Skehana Seam

+This was the final seam to be discovered in the area.
+It contained high quality anthracite.
+Much of the mining was automated due to advancements in technology.
+In 1969, it was the last mine to close in the area.

 Miners

 The Wandesforde family were the owners of the coal mines.
-The coalminers lived in the nearby town of Castlecomer, in the villages of Moneenroe and Clogh and all the nearby townslands including Skehana, Mayhora, Firoda, Aughamucky, Glenmullen, Upperhills and Ardra.
-The Wandesforde family built a quaint terrace of houses for the miners in Kilkenny Street, Castlecomer and a row of cottages at Deerpark as well as several individual cottages throughout the area.
+The coalminers lived in the nearby town of Castlecomer, in the villages of Moneenroe and Clogh and all the nearby towns including Skehana, Mayhora, Firoda, Aughamucky, Glenmullen, Upperhills and Ardra.
+The Wandesforde family built a terrace of houses for the miners in Kilkenny Street, Castlecomer and a row of cottages at Deerpark as well as several individual cottages throughout the area.